Cellpinda-Coin/cellpinda-blockchain/README.md

 [![Join the chat at https://t.me/ExonumRU](https://img.shields.io/badge/Russian%20chat-on%20telegram-brightgreen.svg)](https://t.me/ExonumRU)
 [![Website](https://img.shields.io/website/http/exonum.com.svg?label=Website)](https://exonum.com)

-[Exonum](https://exonum.com/) is an extensible open-source framework for creating blockchain applications.
+[Cellpinda Blockchain](http://coin.cellpinda.com/) is an extensible open-source framework for creating blockchain applications.
 Exonum can be used to create cryptographically powered distributed ledgers in virtually any problem domain, including FinTech, GovTech, and LegalTech.
-The Exonum framework is oriented towards creating permissioned blockchains, that is, blockchains with the known set of blockchain infrastructure providers.
+The Cellpinda Blockchain is oriented towards creating permissioned blockchains, that is, blockchains with the known set of blockchain infrastructure providers.